Fiestas and events on Sunday

 CINEMA

 Palma.
-21.30: Jurassic World.
-Catalan with English subtitles.
+21.30: The Greatest Showman.
+Castellano with English subtitles.
 Parc de la Mar.
 Free.

 FIESTAS

 Sineu, Mare de Déu d'Agost.
-20.30: Opening address, wine and music.
+19.30: Mass and procession.
 Sant Francesc Cloister.
-22.00: CORREFOC - Dimonions de Sa Cova des Fossar.
-Placeta Convent de Sant Francesc.
+22.00: Ball de bot with Brot d'Alfabaguera, Arta Balla i Canta.
+Plaça Fossar.

 MUSIC